Skip to main content

 How It Works

 • Field filtering: pass a list of field names to observe only those.
-Defaults to ['__internalState'] (all changes).
+Defaults to ['__internalState'] (all changes), this makes your app more efficient.

-• Optionally override onObservableFieldUpdated(observableFieldName, subField) to intercept updates; return false to skip rerender.
+• Optionally override onObservableFieldUpdated(observableFieldName, subField) to intercept updates in your view; return false to skip re-renderring on this change.

 Don’t Mutate During Render